OpenTermsArchive/engine/README.md

   },
   "dataset": { // Release mechanism to create dataset periodically
-    "title": "Title of the dataset; recommended to be the name of the instance that generated it", "versionsRepositoryURL": "GitHub versions repository where dataset will be published" }
+    "title": "Title of the dataset; recommended to be the name of the instance that generated it", "versionsRepositoryURL": "GitHub repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes"
+  }
 }
 ```